 Derek has been performing music professionally since the age of 7, starting with his first ever paid gig at the infamous A7 club on Avenue A and 7th Street in Manhattans east village with the first band he was in called Broken Rules, a NYC based punk band Created by Singer and band leader - now actor, (Michael Shaner) with Derek on the drums.
 Then only a year later John Pergamo (brother of Anthoney Pergamo) guitarist and song writer of The Nu Clear Energy Band put eight year old Derek on drums and vocals and the band Big Boys was formed and he recorded his first single and video

-"Big Boy" which MTV denied because a young Derek wasn't wearing a shirt in most of the video.
+"Big Boy" which MTV denied because the young 8 year old Derek wasn't wearing a shirt in most of the video.

 Soon after Derek was playing NYC's most famous clubs including the Limelight, A7, The Palladium and CBGB's.